coderamen666/srd-v3.5-md/magic-items/magic-items-vi-intelligent-cursed-and-artifacts.md

 who cannot cast arcane spells take 5d6 points of damage merely from picking up and holding a talisman of this sort.
-However, when held by an arcane spellcaster who is concentrating on control of a *sphere of annihilation,* a *talisman of the sphere* doubles the character's modifier on his control check (doubling both his Intelligence bonus and his character level for this purpose).
+However, when held by an arcane spellcaster who is concentrating on control of a *sphere of annihilation,* a *talisman of the sphere* doubles the character’s modifier on his control check (doubling both his Intelligence bonus and his character level for this purpose).